-When Halloween is over, I just go ahead and wad the whole bunch of them together and put them in a paper bag or box and store them for next year.
+When Halloween is over, I just go ahead and wad the whole bunch of the ghosts together and put them in the gentle wash cycle.
+Then store the cheesecloth in a paper bag or box and you can “restarch” them for next year.
 Store them on a closet shelf.
 Next year, take them out and dip them in starch again and remake them.
 Perfect money saver!

 Here is the best recipe:

 - Cheesecloth of desired length

 - Balloon or round object for the head or top

 - Felt if you would like the ghost to have eyes

 I think liquid starch works the best since you can get the cheesecloth wet thoroughly.
 If you use the spray starch, it ends up all over the kitchen floor, walls, ceiling….well, you see where I am going.
 Do you have any liquid starch left over from the Easy Slime Project?

 Just put some liquid starch in a large dishpan.
 You can add a slight amount of water to thin it down if you want.